lnikolenko/EQA/README.md

-# When in Doubt, Ask: Generating Answerable and UnanswerableQuestions, Unsupervised
+# When in Doubt, Ask: Generating Answerable and Unanswerable Questions, Unsupervised
 This repo contains the scripts for generating synthetic unanswerable questions.

 The repo contains the following scripts: